epfl-dlab/GoogleTrendsAnchorBank/README.md

 - **Q: Where can I understand more on the maths behind `gtab`?**

-Your best bet is to read the CIKM paper, pdf can be found [here]((https://arxiv.org/abs/2007.13861).
+Your best bet is to read the CIKM paper.
+The PDF can be found [here](https://arxiv.org/abs/2007.13861).
 Additionally, [this](cikm2020_paper/README.md) appendix explains how to calculate the error margins for the method

 - **Q: Do I need a new anchor bank for each different location and time I wanna query google trends with?**